 Step 5: Knowing where to look

 Rental properties can be found on many different websites, most of them are reliable, but unfortunately there are also bad websites.
 So make absolutely sure you are aware of where you need to actively search.
 Free sector property listings for rent can be found on the websites of real estate agents and housing associations, but of course also on collection websites and social media.
 Forget the social media, unless it comes through acquaintances.
 It helps if you know the landlord personally, but if not, be very, very careful.
 Many are being ripped off with rental properties via Facebook and Marktplaats.
-Just using collection websites like Pararius and maybe also Funda to search on, is an option, but in practice it often does not work.
+Just using collection websites like Pararius and maybe also Funda to search on, is an option, but in practice you need more help.
 The amount of listings may seem large, but there is so much more that is offered and not on those sites.
-And often the houses are already on other sites a few days earlier, so you will often be too late via these collection websites.
+And sometimes the houses are already on other sites a few days earlier, so you could be too late via these collection websites.

 Step 6: Respond within a minute